Turbosmart's eBoost2

 • Check that the hose between the eBoost and the inlet manifold is not obstructed, broken or kinked.

-• Double-check that the OBS is set higher than the boost pressure you are aiming for.
+• Double-check that the OBS is higher than the boost pressure you aim for.

 If the over/under/ irregular boost is still occurring…

-• Gate pressure may be set too close to your actual boost pressure – ensure correct sensitivity setting.
+• Gate pressure may be too close to your boost pressure – ensure the correct sensitivity setting.

 Here is a handy self-help guide to helping you with your Turbosmart install and answers to some of the most frequently asked questions we get here.
 Turbosmart recommends that you get your products fitted and tuned by a qualified technician.
-If you choose to fit and set the product up yourself, ensure you have all the necessary tools and technical knowledge required to perform this task.
+If you choose to install the product yourself, ensure you have all the necessary tools and technical knowledge to perform this task.

 Thank you for picking up the latest Turbosmart catalogue.
-As we look back on 22 fantastic years of innovation and growth, we continue to look towards the future, as we release some revolutionary new products that will cement our reputation as an innovator and market leader.
+As we look back on 25 fantastic years of innovation and growth, we continue to look towards the future as we release some revolutionary new products that will cement our reputation as innovators and market leaders.

-Please contact us here and fill out a quick form so that our team can help you in an efficient way!
+Please contact us here and fill out a quick form so that our team can efficiently help you!

 Turbosmart Boost Control Range